 During this stage, we will finalize the agreements (Memo of Understanding) and draft the final documents.
-Once both parties have signed the Memo of Understanding, the mediator can draft the final documents to be filed with the court.
+Once both parties have signed the Memo, the mediator can draft the final documents to be filed with the court.

-Once both parties sign the documents, we can file the final documents with the court.
+Once both parties sign the documents, we can file them with the court.
 When the decree or final order is signed and recorded by the Court, you are finished with the process.

-If you need to actually file for divorce, we can help with that paperwork also.
-We can draft all the necessary documents (for a flat fee) that the court requires, from beginning to end.
+If you need to file for divorce, we can also help with that paperwork.
+We can draft all the necessary documents that the court requires, from beginning to end.

 Mediation leaves the decision power strictly with the parties.
 The mediator does not decide what is fair or who is right or wrong.
 The mediator’s goal is to act as a channel between opposing sides attempting to bring them together by defining issues and creating solutions.
-The mediator will, however, seek concessions from each side during the mediation process.
+The mediator will, however, seek concessions from each side during the process.
 This helps move the mediation process along.
-Best Law Firm provides experienced family law attorneys who can help guide you.
+Sonoran Law Group provides experienced family law attorneys who can help guide you.

 Mediation is the most efficient and economical way to get a divorce.
 Mediations are on average 5-6 times cheaper than a traditional divorce.